Extending a deployed contract's TTL using code

 The TTL is the number of ledgers between the current ledger and the final ledger for which the contract data can still be accessed.
 If the TTL expires, the contract's code becomes archived and inaccessible.
 To prevent this, you need to periodically extend the TTL of the contract's Wasm code.

-This guide will show you how to extend the TTL of a deployed contract's Wasm code using JavaScript.
+This guide will show you how to extend the TTL of a deployed contract's Wasm code using the Javascript and Rust SDKs.

 Prerequisites